Good health starts with safe spaces.

 While we understand you may be excited to get Safe Spaces items out and about in your community, if the space isn't yours such as a library or cafe, remember to ask and get permission first before putting anything on display.
 Consent and respect is just as important!

-Our Safe Spaces tram is made possible by the Yarra Trams Community Partnerships Program.
-It's helping us spread the message and look amazing while doing it!
+Our Safe Spaces tram was made possible by the Yarra Trams Community Partnerships Program.
+It helped us spread the message and looked amazing while doing it!

 Did you know?